Health for kids: the role of your family GP

 Warts

-A wart is a small, flesh-coloured, raised growth.
+A wart is a small, flesh-coloured, raised skin growth.
 You mostly see them on children’s arms, hands and legs.
 Warts are usually painless.
 See your GP if the wart is on your child’s face, feet or genitals, or if the wart looks swollen, warm and red on lighter skin or brown, purple or grey on darker skin, or if the wart is painful.

 Worms

-Many common childhood infections spread easily.
+Many common childhood illnesses spread easily.
 One of the best ways to prevent spread is careful hand-washing.
 You can teach your child to wash hands before eating, after going to the toilet, and after touching animals or dirty things.

-Child health tips
+Good health for kids: tips

 Make sure immunisations are up to date

-Immunisation protects your child and your community against diseases like influenza, measles and diptheria, which are potentially serious and even life threatening.
+Immunisation protects your child and your community against diseases like influenza, measles and diphtheria, which are potentially serious and even life threatening.
 Your child can be immunised by your GP or at a community health clinic or local government immunisation clinic.

 Use medicines only as needed, recommended or prescribed